-I have chosen to engage the eight hundred and twenty-eight (828) individual nuclear detonations that occurred in Yucca Flat, in ways that other documentation of the Nevada Test Site does not.
-I focus on the ‘before and after’ of transformation and on the traces and fragments of what occurred.
-The project reveals and memorializes the L.A.
+The project charts the eight hundred and twenty-eight (828) individual nuclear detonations that occurred in Yucca Flat, in ways that other documentation of the Nevada Test Site does not.
+Focussing on the ‘before and after’ of transformation and on the traces and fragments of what occurred, the project also reveals and memorializes the L.A.
 Darling Co.
-Mannequins and their role in the Civil Defense program in the 1950s.
+Mannequins used in the Civil Defense program in the 1950s.
 Their story offers compelling historical and cultural perspective on the atomic bomb and points to the human toll of conflict.
-Allowing one to bypass government boundaries and control of the area, my project makes it possible for any individual to experience a cold war’s aftermath and silence.
+This non-linear map offers an interpretation of the area’s destruction, and an opportunity to explore this restricted desert landscape on multiple dimensions.
+Allowing one to bypass government boundaries and control of the area, the project makes it possible for any individual to experience a cold war’s aftermath and silence.

 Art, Design and Research: RACHELE RILEY